Operations SCM and Project Management E... (81 Blogs) Become a Certified Professional

 The executing phase is a critical part of the project management process.
 By effectively managing the project’s resources, tracking project progress, and communicating with stakeholders, the project manager needs to ensure the project is completed on time and within budget.

-Monitoring And Control Phase
+4. Project Monitoring And Controlling Phase

-After the project execution phase, comes the monitoring and control phase.
+After the project execution phase comes the monitoring and control phase.
 During this phase, project progress is monitored and compared against the project plan.
 Any divergence from the plan is detected, and corrective action is taken to get the project back on track.
 Project managers also use this phase to communicate project status to stakeholders.

 Also Read: Why are PM Tools Crucial to Project Success?